 Neuromuscular dentistry addresses headaches by eliminating many of the underlying causes and reducing the total noxious neural input.

 If you suffer from frequent or painful headaches, your goal is to get rid of it, and, if possible, prevent them from coming back.
-Knowing more about types of headaches you have and the underlying causes of your headaches will help you and your caregiver to prevent, or, at least, minimize them in the future.
-Contact our headache treatment doctors at iHATEheadaches.com.
+Knowing more about types of headaches you have and the underlying causes of your headaches will help you and your caregiver to prevent, or at least minimize, them in the future.

 Contact Think Better Life at 1-800-865-6468 to learn how experienced neuromuscular dentist Dr. Ira L. Shapira can help you control your headache pain.